kenjennings/Atari-Breakout76/README02Audio.md

 | Borders | Medium      |
 | Bricks  | Low         |

-It doesn't seem to be impact to a brick that triggers the sound.
-Rather, it is the score counter increment that initiates sound.
-One strike on a Yellow Brick cause one tone for one point added to the score.
-One strike on a Red Brick causes the game to add 7 points to the score, and then it plays 7 tones.
+The score counter increment relates to the sounds played.
+One strike on a Yellow Brick causes one point added to the score, and one tone.
+One strike to a Green Brick adds three points to the score, and plays three tones.
+And so forth: Five tones for Orange, and 7 tones for Red.

+The change in score is immediate, but the tones play while the ball continues moving.
+The ball movement does not stop for the audio.
+The multiple-tone playback will need to be multi-tasking to continue.

+Some emulators play a  tone with a slight warble, click, or interruption in the audio.
+This could be an artifact of slow emulation of the hardware rather than actual hardware behavior.